lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: figurelegend

-    Figure: Slightly acidic bulk water simulated with *ReaxFF*.
+    Figure: Slightly acidic bulk water simulated with ReaxFF.
 The atoms are colored by their charges.